jrihon/thesis/chapters/00_chapter/00_section_03.typ

 The explanation might seem unclear as to why this methodology is more efficient, but this is because the FFT is so incredibly powerful.
 For some background, the FFT algorithm is used in all fields of engineering due its proven efficiency.
 A previous application of the PME method (the particle-particle particle mesh algorithm, P#super("3")M) scaled at an exponential time complexity $O(N^2)$, meaning it slowed down when introducing more atoms to the system.
 The PME method scales at a linear rate $O(N log(N))$ per increasing amount of particles.

 The Ewald method is a way to compute for the potential in a periodic system using the charge distribution, derived from the _Poisson summation formula_, and was specifically derived to calculate the potential energy of an ionic crystal lattice system.
-The inners of the EWF and by extension the Poisson Summation Formula involve complex mathematics are beyond the scope of this thesis.
+The inners of the EWF and by extension the Poisson Summation Formula involve complex mathematics are beyond the scope of this thesis #mcite(("Darden1993pmemd", "Essmann1995spme"), biblio).
-#mcite(("Darden1993pmemd", "Essmann1995spme"), biblio)

 #intermezzo("Fast Fourier Transform (FFT)")[
 The FFT is the algorithm that supports calculating the Discrete Fourier Transform.